 Fraud Types and Detection

-E-mail phishing enables offenders to obtain personal information via e-mail and the Internet.
-With phishing, an e-mail header is forged to make it appear as if it came from someone other than the actual source.
-The fraudulent e-mail message may direct you to a "spoofed" Web site that looks just like the legitimate source's Web site, but isn't.
-In these cases, the e-mail or pop-up messages are used to deceive you into disclosing sensitive personal information so that the offender may use your information to make fraudulent purchases, access your accounts or steal your identity.
+Email phishing enables offenders to obtain personal information via email and the internet.
+With phishing, an email header is forged to make it appear as if it came from someone else other than the actual source.
+The fraudulent email message may direct you to a "spoofed" website that looks like the legitimate source's website but isn't.
+In these cases, the email or pop-up messages are used to deceive you into disclosing sensitive personal information so that the offender may use your information to make fraudulent purchases, access your accounts or steal your identity.

-INTRUST Bank uses enhanced authentication factors beyond your user ID and password to help prevent fraud as a result of phishing and spoofing.
-For instance, if you're an Online Banking customer, seeing the picture and personal phrase you selected is your assurance that you're on our legitimate Web site instead of a spoofed Web site and it's safe to log in.
+INTRUST Bank uses enhanced authentication factors beyond your user ID and password to help prevent fraud.
+For example, if you're an Online Banking customer, you should see the picture and personal phrase that you've selected if you're actually on our website, instead of a spoofed one.

-Telephone phishing enables offenders to obtain personal information via the telephone.
-Usually, offenders gather bits of information in advance and use it, along with the information you provide over the phone, as a means to complete the information for your account.
-With full account data, the offender can more easily make fraudulent transactions.
+Telephone phishing enables offenders to obtain personal information via telephone.
+Usually, offenders gather bits of information in advance to use along with the information that you provide over the phone, as a means to complete the information for your account.
+With full account data, the offender can easily make fraudulent transactions.

-In some cases of phone phishing, the offenders send you a fraudulent e-mail message that appears to be from a legitimate financial or government source, but isn't.
-The e-mail claims that your accounts have been deactivated due to fraudulent activity and requests that you call a specific phone number in the e-mail to reactivate the accounts.
-When you call the phone number, the friendly voice message claiming to be a financial institution prompts you to disclose sensitive information.
-In other cases of phone phishing, offenders are able to spoof caller ID so that their call appears to be from a legitimate bank, but isn't.
+In some cases of phone phishing, the offenders send you a fraudulent email that appears to be from a legitimate financial or government source, but isn't.
+The email claims that your accounts have been deactivated due to fraudulent activity and requests that you call a specific phone number in the email to reactivate the accounts.
+When you call the phone number, a friendly voice message claiming to be a financial institution prompts you to disclose sensitive information.
+In other cases of phone phishing, offenders are able to spoof caller ID, so that their call appears to be from a legitimate bank, but isn't.
 It's during the call that you're prompted to disclose the sensitive information to complete your account data.

 Text phishing occurs when offenders send you a text message in an attempt to coerce you into providing personal information.
-Like with some cases of telephone phishing, the text message claims that your account has been deactivated and requests that you call a specific phone number in the text message to reactivate the account.
-Once the phone number is called, you’re prompted via automated message to provide your account information.
-Offenders will then use your account information to make fraudulent transactions.
+The text message claims that your account has been deactivated, and requests that you call a specific phone number in the text message to reactivate the account.
+You will then be prompted via automated message to provide your account information.
+Offenders will use your account information to make fraudulent transactions.